Bira/octopus-carnival/_drafts/lphr-scene-13.md

 escaped, but it also means that the hideout isn't empty.
 The place is likely full of Thrune lackeys of some description.

-The dwarf thinks that if any Archivists remain inside after all these weeks, they're prisoners and very much not in a good condition.
-As he lays all of this out to the rest of the group, he proposes a new "main" goal: get those fascists out of there, with maximum force.
+As he lays all of this out to the rest of the group, he proposes a new "main"
+goal: get those fascists out of there, with maximum force.
 Even if all other Archivists are dead, there are things in there that should not fall into their hands.

 - **Arcturus**, who is Impulsive and Overconfident, obviously thinks they should kick in the front door and fight the whole enemy force head on.
 It's a perfect